LeoAquinas/LeoAquinas/README.md

 - 👋 Hi, I’m @LeoAquinas
 - 👀 I’m interested in art, anime, robots, space
-- 🌱 I’m currently learning engineering, japanese, coding, blender
+- 🌱 I’m currently learning engineering, japanese, coding
-- 💞️ I’m looking to collaborate on I have no idea yet
+- 💞️ I’m looking to collaborate on ... well I have no idea yet
-- 📫 How to reach me @BlenderNub on twitter
+- 📫 How to reach me @leoaquinas on Instagram

 <!---
 LeoAquinas/LeoAquinas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.